 There are several Lithium battery technologies available, these are not new as some people might think but have been around since the 1970's at least: Cobalt (Li-Co), Ion (Li-Ion), Polymer (Li-Po) and Iron Phosphate (LiFePO4).
 Each type has their own load and discharge characteristics (constant current and constant voltage, CCCV) and voltages ranging from 3.3 to 3.7 V per cell and this depends on the chemistry which is used.
 More on the Wikipedia page about Lithium batteries.

 There could be a potential safety problem with storage of so much energy in a lithium battery.
 For example: suppose you need to store 1 GW for a day (which is not unusual within the energy supply industry) and this totals to: 1.000.000.000 x 86400 seconds = 8.6 x 10^13 joules = 86 TJ.

 Thus, if such a battery ever experienced a sudden catastrophic dielectric failure due to a mechanical issue or if the batteries overheated and exploded, the resulting energy release would be the same as a 16 kiloton explosion.
 Liquid fuel is dangerous too, but compared to what could happen in a battery disaster (internal thermal runaway), they seem like the safest option as fluids easily pour away.

 The difference here is that the battery contains the fuel and oxidizer in one dense package, separated by a very thin dielectric, where the fuel tank only contains the fuel.
 Should anything happen to the battery, a puncture during an accident is not unlikely, the resulting fire and explosion are next to impossible to prevent.
-A number of electric cars have already been destroyed just because of this.
+A number of electric cars (and electric aircraft too) have already been destroyed just because of this, sometimes with deadly results.